ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 - A prefab for the shadow of the key
 - A Key Map that defines what keys are placed on each row of the keyboard

-Open up the `InteractionEngineUIKeyboardWIthGrabHandles` prefab and look at the root object for an example of how to configure the `KeyMapGenerator`
+Open up the `InteractionEngineUIKeyboardWithGrabHandles` prefab and look at the root object for an example of how to configure the `KeyMapGenerator`

 ### Prefab Handling